California Community Colleges

 The California Community Colleges is a postsecondary education system in the U.S. state of California.
-Despite its plural name, the system is consistently referred to in California law as a singular entity.
 The system includes the Board of Governors of the California Community Colleges and 73 community college districts.
 The districts currently operate 116 accredited colleges.
-The online college Calbright College is not accredited.
 The California Community Colleges is the largest system of higher education in the United States, and third largest system of higher education in the world, serving more than 1.8 million students.
+Despite its plural name, the system is consistently referred to in California law as a singular entity.

 Under the California Master Plan for Higher Education, the California Community Colleges is a part of the state's public higher education system, which also includes the University of California system and the California State University system.
-Like the two other systems, the CCCS is headed by an executive officer and a governing board.
-The 17-member Board of Governors (BOG) sets direction for the system and is in turn appointed by the California Governor.
+Like the two other systems, the California Community Colleges system is headed by an executive officer and a governing board.
+The 17-member Board of Governors sets direction for the system and is in turn appointed by the governor of California.
 The board appoints the Chancellor, who is the chief executive officer of the system.
 Locally elected Boards of Trustees work on the district level with Presidents who run the individual college campuses.

 History

-In 1907, the California State Legislature, seeing a benefit to society in education beyond high school but realizing the load could not be carried by existing colleges, authorized the state's high schools to create "junior colleges" to offer what were termed "postgraduate courses of study" similar to the courses offered in just the first two years of university studies.
-A collegiate "department" of Fresno High School was set up in the fall of 1910.
-This department later developed into Fresno City College, which is the oldest community college in California and the second oldest community college in the United States.